This post may contain affiliate links. Please read our disclosure policy.

 - tomatoes – I remove the seeds and any wet pulp and chop up the flesh

-- corn – I use canned or frozen if it’s not in season, but grilled corn (like you’d make for Mexican street corn) is fabulous when removed from the cob
+- corn – I use canned or Trader Joe’s frozen roasted corn if fresh corn is not in season, but grilled corn (like you’d make for Mexican street corn) is fabulous when removed from the cob

 - black olives – this is what I consider my secret ingredient.
 Yum!